scott-anderson-wc/cs210pub/reading/forms-and-js.md

 give you an error message.
 It treats it as an empty set: valid but useless.

 Sometimes, jQuery's behavior is exactly what you want, but often, you'd like to know if you've done something wrong.
-So check:
+So check the number of matched items:

 ```
 :::JavaScript